 “Oh quite so, yes.
 People have walked in these hills and have never come back.”

-Before she had the chance to answer, away in the distance, beyond the caves in the cliffs, the glades of juniper and mulberry, the jungle of trees in the lengthening rays, we hear a low deep rumble.
+“Well here we are,” I said. sitting back on the grass.
+“We’ve made it to the Himalayas.
+Where do we go onto next?”
+I asked Giristroula, a little pleased with myself, a little cockily.
+But before she had the chance to answer, away in the distance, beyond the caves in the cliffs and the glades of juniper and mulberry, the jungle of trees in the lengthening rays, we heard a low deep rumble.
+A rolling distant rumble.
+A sound that could only be that of a growling tiger.